Deed Polls - Frequently Asked Questions

 Can I change my name even if I haven't transitioned yet?

 Yes, in fact many people do so as it can form part of your period of living as your true gender before your formal transition occurs.
 This can often be a prerequisite to applying for your Gender Recognition Certificate (GRC).
 If you'd feel happier using a different name straight away, you can make the change by getting a Deed Poll whenever you like and start using your new name practically straight away.

 I've got my Gender Recognition Certificate, do I still need a Deed Poll?

 Yes, your name will still need to be changed via Deed Poll even if you have your GRC issued.

-Absolutely.
+Absolutely, as long as you're over 16 years of age you can do this yourself.
 Many non-binary people choose to adopt a name they feel better reflects who they are and this can be done by getting a Deed Poll.
 Bear in mind however that your official ID will still bear your assigned gender, and the UK government only officially recognises two genders at the moment.